windmissing/NLP-important-papers/CRFRNN/Iteration.md

 > **[success]** 第二步：把CNN reformulate 成RNN

 We explain this in Section 5 after discussing the steps of Algorithm 1 in detail below.
-In Algorithm 1 and the remainder of this paper, we use $U_i(l)$ to denote the negative of the unary energy introduced in the previous section, i.e., $U_i(l) = −\psi_u(X_i = l)$.
+In Algorithm 1 and the remainder of this paper, we use $U_i(l)$ to denote the negative of the unary energy introduced in the previous section, i.e., $U_i(l) = -\psi_u(X_i = l)$.
 In the conventional CRF setting, this input $U_i(l)$ to the mean-field algorithm is obtained from an independent classifier.

 ## Initialization